Brain Tumors in Children

 How is a brain tumor diagnosed?

-Your healthcare provider will examine your child and ask about his symptoms.
-Tell him if your child has ever had cancer, and what kind he had.
-Tell him if your child has a family history of brain tumors or cancer.
+Your healthcare provider will examine your child and ask about his or her symptoms.
+Tell the provider if your child has ever had cancer, and what kind he or she had.
+Tell the provider if your child has a family history of brain tumors or cancer.
 Your child may need any of the following:

 - A neurologic exam can show healthcare providers how your child's brain is working.
 Other names for this test include neuro signs, neuro checks, or neuro status.
 Healthcare providers will check how your child's pupils react to light.
-They may check his memory and how easily he wakes up.
+They may check his or her memory and how easily he or she wakes up.
 Your child's hand grasp and balance may also be tested.

 - A biopsy is a procedure used to take a sample of the tumor to be tested.
 Tests will show if the tumor is benign or malignant, and what kind of tumor it is.